hashemabdou/oasys/README.md

 - Secure API key management
 - Responsive design

+Notes for me:
+run 'node server.js' in terminal to run on live-server

 To-do list:

-2. make send button when press enter
-3. make it look nicer
+1. make it look nicer
+2. can it remember me and have our old chats? save my data? anonymously?
+3. publish it somehow?